TRIUMF-MDS-Capstone2023/project/README.md

 The main dataset (after cleaning) contains 2,376,174 events and 99,397,075 hits.

+(Note that there is also `make run-full`, which also includes some of the obsolete data files derived from the main dataset.)

 ### Supplementary Dataset

 The supplementary dataset (or the `pnn` dataset) is much larger, spanning several runs.
 However, since the events have been filtered, the label distribution is very different.